fdifrison/intergalacticGuidesForCoders/Cloud/AWS/Cloud_Practicioner_CLF-C01/Manual_CLF_01.md

 ## Penetration Testing

-We can test some of the AWS services (the most common) to penetration testing without asking for permission, but we cannot simulate attacks such as DDOS or Request Flooding
+We can test some of the AWS services (the most common) to penetration testing without asking for permission, but we cannot simulate attacks such as DDOS or Request Flooding.

 ## Encryption - AWS KMS (Key Management Service)